My first reaction when I visited the erotic sculptures of Khajuraho was: “What the heck were they thinking?”

 For that matter, I am not sure that I would have made it all the way to Khajuraho if I hadn’t heard about the erotic aspects of the sculptures.
 To me, it was mind-blowing that a conservative country like India, where public display of affection is frowned upon, can have such a liberal past!

-It’s a marketing dilemma worth the study in a business school!
+It’s a marketing dilemma worth a study in a business school!

 For perspective, as recently as four years ago, the Government of India took a moral high ground and banned online pornography – eventually revoking the ban a few months later.
 Same-sex relationships became legal in India only in September 2018.